18F/guides/CONTRIBUTING.md

 ### Pull requests (PRs)

-Each pull request should be reviewed by at least one other TTS staff member before merging.
+Each pull request should be reviewed by at least one other 18F staff member before merging.
 Once a PR is approved, anyone can merge it (including the original submitter).